 Legally in Georgia, no one has the right to know if you have health insurance.
 Your long-ago medical history can be unfairly held against you.
 That’s why it’s so important to have John Foy & Associates by your side.

 to find a John Foy office near you

 Can You Sue for a Bike Accident?

 If someone else was to blame for your crash, then yes, you can file a bicycle accident claim.
 By doing so, you may be able to recover money for the damages that the other party caused.

 Any accident has two types of claims:

-- Property Damage Claim will help you reclaim the cost in replacing or repairing your damaged bicycle.
+- Property Damage Claims will help you reclaim the cost of replacing or repairing your damaged bicycle.

 If your accident was a result of negligence or code violation by a city or municipality, you may be eligible for compensation.
 If you were hurt on private property, then the liable party would be the property owner or business owner.

 These defects can include: